contrecc/box_office/README.md

 8) Saving the output to `cleaned_movie_data.csv`.

-## Step 3 -- Data Analysis -- Domestic Movies
+## Step 3 -- Data Analysis and Visualization -- Domestic Movies

+All data analysis and visualization files are located in the `3.
+Data Analysis and Visualization` folder.

-In the `Domestic.ipynb` notebook, we analyze the domestic box office performance of movies, grouped into one of six main genres: Action, Adventure, Comedy, Drama, Horror, and Thriller/Suspense.
+In the `Domestic.ipynb` notebook (or `Domestic.html` if having trouble viewing `Domestic.ipynb`), we analyze the domestic box office performance of movies, grouped into one of six main genres: Action, Adventure, Comedy, Drama, Horror, and Thriller/Suspense.
 Obviously, there are more genres, but if we don't simplify it, we run the risk of getting lost in genre soup.

 We only look at movies released by the Big 5 studios (Universal, Disney, Paramount, Sony, and Warner Bros.) to prevent lack of budget or marketing affecting a movie's chance of success.
 All movies can fail, but one from a major studio has the best leg up, so to speak.